$0 Baden-Württemberg School Meeting Prep Checklist

 Stage 1: The Notification (Week 1)

-What you receive: A letter from the school or the Schulamt informing you that a Feststellungsverfahren has been initiated or is being recommended.
+What you receive: A letter from the school or the Schulamt informing you that a Feststellungsverfahren has been opened or is being recommended.

 What to do: